 4) Make sure you specify clearly the compiler options if they are different from the baseline.

 A8: I will take your sources, build them on my machine and run the benchmark.
-I will run your binary multiple times (depends on the running time) and take the minimum.
+I will run your binary multiple times (depending on the running time) and take the minimum.
 I’m thinking about testing all the solutions on some cloud machine, but that’s not settled yet.

-A9: I will calculate your score as a ratio between execution time of the binary with your optimizations and the baseline.
+A9: I will calculate your score as a ratio between the execution time of the binary with your optimizations and the baseline.